EwenQuim/recettes/README.md

 Doing it quickly:

+- Send a random message to [@recipeScrapperBot](https://t.me/recipeScrapperBot) on Telegram (:warning: the bot might be down if the website is down)
+- Just wait for the moderation to accept it.
 - Find a recipe on [Marmiton](https://www.marmiton.org/) or [750g](https://www.750g.com/)
-- Send a message with the recipe url to @available-soon-bot on Telegram
+- Send the link to the bot.
-- Just wait for the moderation to accept it.
-I receive notification for each recipe posted so it will be quick
+- The recipe will be checked and added to the website soon!

 Doing it manually:

 - Just DM me and I'll add/modify your recipe

-### 🔧 I want to change how the website works
+### 🔧 I want to change the way the website works

 Don't hesitate to [ask for a new feature / report a bug](https://github.com/EwenQuim/recettes/issues/new/choose).

 Even better, you can **work on the project**!
-Run these commands:
+Run these commands (**don't forget virtualenv** if are used to these):

 ```bash
 git clone https://github.com/EwenQuim/recettes